To The Root

 -Ancient Colors- natural dyes, pigments and paints

-This two day workshop is for anyone with a keen interest in traditional methods and natural materials.
+This workshop is for anyone with a keen interest in traditional methods and natural materials.
 No experience is needed just bring your curiosity, openness, and a willingness to learn alongside like-minded people.

 You’ll gain practical knowledge of: